Indian Army adds fire-power to hit Pakistan with precision

 From new Army Chief to CDS, why December will be an important military year for India

-The US Embassy said that the Indian Army conducted test-firing of the newly acquired US Excalibur precision guided munitions at Pokhran.
+The US Embassy said that the Indian Army conducted test-firing of the newly acquired US Excalibur precision-guided munitions at Pokhran.
 This will integrate with the US origin M-777 Ultralight Howitzer.

 The Excalibur has a range of 40 to 57 kilometres.

 This weapon would be extremely handy to hit Pakistan at specific targets without causing collateral damage.
-The weapon also gains significance in the wake of the increased cease-fire violations by Pakistan.
+The weapon also gains significance in the wake of the increased ceasefire violations by Pakistan.
 There have already been 2,800 ceasefire violations by Pakistan in 2019 alone.

 Pakistan has been indulging in a larger number of cease-fire violations ever since the abrogation of Article 370.
-Sources tell OneIndia that the increased violations are aimed at providing cover fire to the terrorists, waiting to infiltrate into the Union Territory of Jammu and Kashmir.
+Sources tell OneIndia that the increased violations are aimed at providing cover fire to the terrorists, waiting to infiltrate into the Union Territory of J&K.